Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Results for a one-dimensional lattice of qubits

 The error-mitigated data $\langle \avg{Z}(t) \rangle$ for the one-dimensional system of $L=112$ qubits with the parameters $(\theta_x,\theta_z)=(0.9\pi,0.5\pi)$ and $(0.8\pi,0.5\pi)$ are shown in Fig.~\ref{fig:L112_mit}.
 In sharp contrast to the case for the heavy-hexagonal lattice of $L=133$ qubits, the period-doubling oscillations observed in the one-dimensional system are much weaker against the deviation of $\theta_{x}$ from $\pi$.
 We find that the signals with these oscillations decay rather quickly in time steps for other parameter sets of $(\theta_x,\theta_z)$ in one dimension, even when $\theta_z=0.9$.
+These observations are consistent with the expectation that, in one dimension with short-range interactions and without disorder, neither a long-lived DTC nor an IM-DTC response is stabilised.

 Moreover, in Fig.~\ref{fig:L112_mit}, the results for $\langle \avg{Z}(t) \rangle$ obtained using {\torino} are compared with those calculated by the MPS method with the bond dimensions $\chi=500$ and 1000, exhibiting the converged values.
 Remarkably, despite the simplicity of the error-mitigation protocol introduced, these two results obtained using {\torino} and the MPS method show excellent agreement, confirming the reliability of the results obtained using {\torino}.